khanonjs/khanon.js-website/public/docs-getstarted/project-structure.md

 Creating a new project is complex enough as to have to explain the whole process step by step.

-You can find a working blank project [here](https://github.com/khanonjs/khanon.js/tree/main/tutorials/blank-project).
-Download it from this [link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/khanonjs/khanon.js/tree/main/tutorials/blank-project).
+You can find a working blank project [here](https://github.com/khanonjs/khanon.js-tutorials/tree/main/01-blank-project).

-You can start adding your files there.
-In a coming future Khanon.js will have a khanonjs-cli utility to generate new projects.

 # Package dependencies